 Cracking surface.
 I use a molacajete here, and I highly recommend it, since it's also the greatest spice grinder you'll ever meet.

-Since they're made from basalt/volcanic rock, they're incredible heavy and hard, and no amount of nut cracking or missed hammer blows will ever do them harm.
-If you don't have a molcajete or other firm surface, you can use a vice.
+Since they're made from basalt/volcanic rock, they're heavy and hard, and no amount of nut cracking or missed hammer blows will harm them.
+You can also use a vice.

 The secret to getting whole ¼'s: a metal snips

-Snips are crucial--indispensable really.
-Without snips, even with a great hammer technique, you will never get the picture perfect nuts you see in my images here.
+Snips are indispensable and without them, even with a great hammer technique, you will never get the picture perfect nuts you see in my images.
 The snips are used to spot-treat problem shell parts, releasing the perfect quarters.
 See my video for a hands-on demo.

 Nut pick, preferably homemade

 Conventional nut picks are obtuse, useless tools for black walnuts and other nuts like butternuts and shagbark hickory.
-Simply put--they're just too thick, and all they're going to do is crush your precious nutmeats.
+They're just too thick, and all they're going to do is crush your precious nutmeats.

 With enough practice you should now have a cracked nut, with 4 whole quarters.
 Put the nuts in a bowl and continue until you have a large bowl of cracked nuts, then go though each of them, using the snips as needed to free the whole quarters.